opurex/ortusweb/doc/csv_import.md

 `recordDef` is the model definition of what is imported.
 It is one of the structure defined in `src/model/` files.

 `mappingDef` is an object with accepted headers as keys (column header) and field name as values (as defined in `recordDef`).
-Headers are case-insensitive.
+Headers must be registered in lower case.
 Multiple column headers can be bound to the same field to accept aliases.
 It shares values with vue-import-preview widget.

 `existingRecords` is the list of already registered records, to detect new ones from edited ones.
 It is often the result of `storage_readStore`.